camoto-project/gamemapjs/README.md

 If you use `Debug.log` rather than `console.log` then these messages can be left in for future diagnosis as they will only appear when `--debug` is given.

+### Development tips

+#### Levels inside .exe files

+If a game's levels are stored inside the main .exe file, or another file that contains other data, there are two ways this can be handled.
+Remember that none of the libraries modify files in-place, they only read them into memory in full, and write new files from the data stored in memory.

+The first method is to have the map handler read the whole file, and store the extra unused .exe data so that it can be written out again in full when the maps are saved.
+This method is simple but it cannot be used unless the only moddable data contained in the file is map data.
+If it contains other data that can be modified, such as game graphics, then there is a problem.

+Imagine an .exe file with both maps and graphics.
+The file is loaded by gamemapjs which decodes the game levels and stores the rest of the data for later.
+Then gamegraphicsjs loads the same file, decodes the images, and also stores the rest of the data for later.
+If both modified graphics and maps are then saved, what happens?
+When the maps are saved the extra .exe data will be written, including the original graphics.
+When the graphics are saved, the extra .exe data written includes the original maps.
+So whichever one gets saved first will have its changes lost.

+So whenever a file contains multiple types of data, the second option must be used.
+This is to add it to gamearchivejs as if it were an archive file.
+In the example above, the map and graphics data would appear as separate files within the .exe "archive".
+This allows the maps to be loaded from the map files inside the archive, the graphics loaded from the graphics files, and whenever any of them are saved, the archive handler takes care of combining all the data back into the complete .exe file.